tnn4/quick-resume/README.md

 Repo for creating Resume template using QuestPDF

-This app allows you to simply edit text if using a word processor does not give consistent formatting to produce a cleanly formatted PDF.
+This app is for anyone who wants to edit a simple text file to produce a cleanly formatted PDF, if using a word processor causes formatting issues.

 Are you insane?
 Why use this when you can just use a word processor?

-Yes I am, and you can use a word processor.
-But all the word processors I've used caused formatting issues that are particular to that program which makes editing painful.
-Recruiters, and everyone else for that matter want simple and clean documents to process and this resume engine will produce a consistent document everytime.
+Probably, and you probably should, but all the word processors I've used caused formatting issues.
+This resume engine will produce a consistent document everytime.

 Example: